experimentzone-team/ExperimentZoneSite/collections/_posts/2021-03-30-google-optimize-tools.md

 header_classes: header-transparent
 ---

-<p class="disclaimer">* This article makes mention of Google Optimize.
+*This article makes mention of Google Optimize.
 Google has officially announced the sunset of Google Optimize.
-Both Google Optimize and Optimize 360 will sunset on <strong>September 30, 2023</strong>.... <a href="/blog/google-optimize-shutting-down/">Read More</a></p>
+Both Google Optimize and Optimize 360 will sunset on **September 30, 2023**....
+[Read More](/blog/google-optimize-shutting-down/){:target="\_blank"}
+{: .disclaimer}

 ### Get More Value From Your Website and Generate More Customers With the Free Tool, Google Optimize.